 Over the years I’ve had the change to work with the broad ecosystem of Drupal in a wide variaty if market segments and applications ass well as the tools to maintain mission-critical instances.
 Keen on finding the right solution for the use-case at hand, I’ve recently become quite fond of SSG’s like Hugo and custom HTML5 / CSS3 / JS solutions.

 Over the years I've worked with several IaaS, Paas and SaaS providers, an outtake of these are listed below.
+I have experience with both the setup, management and usage of most of the listed tools.
+In recent years I have gained a lot of experience with AWS and handling various AWS services through Ansible code.

 As an active user of version control for many years, I've become a bit of an advocate of proper version control usage.
 I know the ins and outs of daily usage and how these tools tie in with workflows accross teams and tools.

 Virtualisation tools have been an important part of my toolkit for years.
 Mostly focusing on Vagrant, and introducing it into the tool chain at Wunderkraut, has opened the opportunity to stop massing around with tools that still allowed for the it works on my machine idiom.
 Though my hands-on experience with Docker is limited due to certain complexities which make it less compatible with my current toolchain and function, I fondly use it for testing applications as well running it for certain microservices.
+In addition to service virtualization I have extensive experience managing virtual machines on various infrastructure providers.

 In working with Drupal I've gained a better understanding of PHP 5.x and 7.x as coding language, as well as running it in a LAMP/LEMP stack.
 Same goes for Ruby, in working with Vagrant I've got a workable understanding of the language.